jcrossley3/lein-modules/README.md

   parent profiles should be merged when the same profile is active in the child.
 Note `:profiles` and `:active-profiles` on project's metadata and expand any composite keys
-* Versionization of `:plugins` is potentially a bit of a chicken or egg problem -- plugins are loaded before middleware is applied, so keyword versions will disappoint pomegranate.
+* Versionization of `:plugins` is a bit of a chicken or egg problem: plugins are loaded before middleware is applied, so non-string versions will disappoint pomegranate.
-* Consider replacing the version keyword stuff with a plugin subtask that spits out actual project.clj files for child modules, using the version strings from the `:versions` map that would then be keyed by symbols rather than keywords.
-The symbols would match the first element of the dependency vectors found in `:dependencies`, `:plugins`, and `:parent` in the child project maps.
+* Consider replacing auto-versionization with a plugin subtask that spits out actual project.clj files for child modules, using the version strings from the `:versions` map.
 We'd want to preserve formatting and comments and probably leave `:profiles` alone.
 That could make straight regex replacement tricky.

 ## License